borksh/bork/docs/manpage.md

   installed or upgraded?
 - `did_error`: did attempting to install or upgrade the previous assertion result in an error?

+Unlike with before callbacks, Bork will not call any functions after making a change.
+It is up to you to handle the logic however you wish.
+As with the before callbacks, you are strongly advised to use these functions immediately after the assertion you wish to check.

 ## SEE ALSO